 The UNESCO Marine and World Heritage Center right at Danube’s waterfront in Krems houses Brandner cruises and DDSG Blue Danube Cruises ticket counters and Wellenspiel restaurant.

 Krems and Stein count with many churches and museums.

-Pfarrkirche St Veit aka ‘Cathedral of the Wachau’ swanks vibrant frescoed ceiling by an artist named Martin Johann Schmidt (Kremser Schmidt).
+Pfarrkirche St Veit aka ‘Cathedral of the Wachau’ swanks a vibrant frescoed ceiling by an artist named Martin Johann Schmidt (Kremser Schmidt).

-Gothic Piarist church Krems is the oldest church in Krems which is often compared to the St. Stephen’s Cathedral in Vienna because of its shape.
+Gothic Piarist church Krems is the oldest church in Krems which is often compared to St. Stephen’s Cathedral in Vienna because of its shape.